 Using the authentic studio-based method of artistic creation, Blank Canvases was founded with the mission to teach children about real local Toronto Artists.
 Artist Educators engage our participants in activities that promote creative thinking and inspire them with contemporary art practices and creative sustainable approaches to artmaking.
 Our unique student-centred facilitation works to emphasizes collaboration and group camaraderie.
 With partnerships with the Toronto District School Board and Toronto Catholic District School Board, our programming links clearly to the Ontario Ministry of Education Arts Curriculum.

-Mark Dudiak is a Toronto artist whose work inhabits the intersection of architecture and belief.
-He holds a BFA from Emily Carr University, Vancouver and an MFA from Concordia University, Montreal.
-He has exhibited across Canada and Europe at ZK/U Berlin, Projet Pangee Montreal, Forest City Gallery London, Access Vancouver, and Nuit Blanche Toronto.
+Mark Dudiak (he/him) is a Toronto-based artist whose work explores loss through painting, video, and installation.
+A settler born on Treaty 6 territory in Saskatoon, he holds a BFA from Emily Carr University, Vancouver and an MFA from Concordia University, Montréal.
+Dudiak has exhibited across Canada and Europe at venues such as ZK/U Berlin; Projet Pangée Montréal; Forest City Gallery, London, ON; Access Gallery, Vancouver; and Nuit Blanche Toronto.